Jordan Ayew crowned Crystal Palace Player of the Season | Goal.com

 Ayew saw off competition from Vicente Guaita and Gary Cahill to clinch the award after earning 37 per cent of the total votes from almost 6,000 club supporters.

-It was an eventful Tuesday evening for the Black Stars who contributed nine goals and two assists for the Eagles who ended the Premier League campaign in the 14th spot after a 1-1 draw against Tottenham Hotspur on Sunday.
+It was an eventful Tuesday evening for the Black Stars forward who contributed nine goals and two assists for the Eagles this term.
+They ended the Premier League campaign in the 14th spot after a 1-1 draw against Tottenham Hotspur on Sunday.

 🏆 Players’ Player of the Season— Crystal Palace F.C. (@CPFC) July 28, 2020